Oneirag/ong_utils/README.md

 Simple package with some utils to import in any project:
 * Class to manage configuration files in yaml or json
 * logger and a timer to record elapsed times for optimizing some processes
-* a http instance of urllib3 with retries and timeouts
+* a create_pool_manager function to create instances of urllib3.PoolManager with retries and timeouts and checking of https connections
 * a TZ_LOCAL variable with the local timezone of the computer).
 * a is_debugging function that returns True when debugging code